Tomorrow Never Dies (video game): Plot

+The game's plot closely follows that of the film.
 Bond begins to cross the China–Russia border into a Russian radar base, which is intercepting messages delicate in subject.
-Using a laser designator, Bond targets the dish and a British jet flies over, dropping an air to surface missile.
-A helicopter arrives, and Bond kills the occupants, and recovers a key.
-He uses the key to unlock a large gate, and makes his escape on skis.
-Bond reaches the end of the run - a sheer cliff drop.
-Bond continues on, and opens his Union Jack parachute.
+Using a laser designator, Bond targets the dish and a British jet flies over, dropping an air-to-surface missile.
+A helicopter arrives, and Bond kills the occupants and recovers a key.
+He uses the key to unlock a large gate and makes his escape on skis.
+Bond reaches the end of the run – a sheer cliff drop.
+Bond continues, and opens his Union Jack parachute.

 Bond later lands in an arms bazaar.
 After taking photographs of military hardware, a British naval ship launches a BGM-109 Tomahawk to eliminate all potential threats and hardware.
-Bond realizes there are nuclear weapons at the Bazaar on a MIG jet (in reality, the jet was a L-39 Albatros).
+Bond realizes there are nuclear weapons at the Bazaar on a L-39 Albatros jet.
 After an intense firefight between Bond and Russian terrorists, he hijacks the jet and returns to MI6.

 Bond is sent to investigate a man called Elliot Carver during a party in Hamburg, Germany after a British warship sank in the South China Sea, with all hands going down.
-Carver media published the full story before MI6 received a full report, raising MI6's suspicions.
+Carver Media published the full story before MI6 received a full report, raising MI6's suspicions.
 During the party Bond meets his former lover, Paris, now Carver's wife, who slaps him.
 Carver arrives, and offers a "tour of the facilities".
 Bond follows, but is knocked out by a henchman.
 He wakes up in a room with a large 2-way mirror.
 He uses his laser-cufflinks to escape, then he destroys the central computer, allowing him to make his escape.
-He then makes his way to the press, and engages in a firefight between Carver's guards.
+He then makes his way to the press and engages in a firefight between Carver's guards.

 He recovers Henry Gupta's GPS scrambler, which was used to lure the British navy into Chinese waters to try and spark an international incident.
-As the existing Chinese government is not receptive to giving Carver Media Group Network exclusive broadcast rights in China, Carver plans to start a war to eliminate the present government and replace it with politicians more supportive to his plans.
+As the existing Chinese government is not receptive to giving Carver Media Group Network exclusive broadcast rights in China, Carver plans to start a war to eliminate the present government and replace it with politicians more supportive of his plans.
 Bond then escapes to the Hotel Atlantic, where Paris is being held prisoner.
 He arrives, and heads to the bar where he asks to see Paris; resulting in a shootout between Bond and the guards, who were working for Carver.
 Bond uses the elevator to get to Paris' apartment, where he meets Kaufman.
 Kaufman tries to kill Bond by using spinning razor discs and an AK-47.
 Bond kills Kaufman and helps Paris escape.
 They go to the underground garage, where Bond drives away in his BMW 7 Series.